 Degree-seeking students should follow the curriculum pattern for the major academic area they select as it is outlined in the catalog.
 In special cases, a student may be permitted to substitute a course of related subject matter for a required course.
 To initiate this procedure, students must first have the approval of their advisor.
-The student may then complete a request for course substitution form available in their advisor's office.
+The advisor will submit a request for a course substitution to the department chair for approval.